CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 The topology converter reads the provided topology file line by line, and learns information about each node and each link in the topology.
 This information is stored in a variables datastructure.
 A `jinja2` template (`/templates/Vagrantfile.j2`) is used to create a Vagrantfile based on the variables datastructure.

-To explore further with the topology converter, read the documentation and take a look at the selection of example topologies included with the source code you downloaded.
+To explore the topology converter further, read the documentation and take a look at the selection of example topologies included with the source code you downloaded.

 If you encounter any issues, you can file them directly in the {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/" text="gitlab topology converter project">}}.
 You can also go to {{<exlink url="cumulusnetworks.slack.com" text="Cumulus Networks community slack">}} to discuss issues or ask questions about using the topology converter.